-Each member guarantees to pay a small amount if the club becomes insolvent (e.g. typically £1 or £10).
+Each member guarantees to pay a small amount if the Club becomes insolvent (e.g. typically £1 or £10).
 The structure is very flexible and common among not-for-profit organisations.

-In an incorporated club, the governing document will be the articles of association of the company (as opposed to a constitution for an unincorporated association) and the directors will form the board (as opposed to the management or governing committee for an unincorporated association).
+In an incorporated Club, the governing document will be the articles of association of the company (as opposed to a constitution for an unincorporated association) and the directors will form the board (as opposed to the management or governing committee for an unincorporated association).
 Often the members elect the directors, who will be re-elected in accordance with the company's articles.
-The directors are responsible for running the club.
-No individual should have control of the incorporated club unless the circumstances are exceptional and the articles allow this expressly.
+The directors are responsible for running the Club.
+No individual should have control of the incorporated Club unless the circumstances are exceptional and the articles allow this expressly.

 A company limited by guarantee has no shares and will not pay any dividends to its members.
-As such, it is not suitable for clubs seeking to turnover a profit for its members (as opposed to making a profit for the club to reinvest in itself).
+As such, it is suitable for a Club seeking to make a profit for the Club to reinvest in itself.
+On the other hand, if a Club is seeking to turnover a profit for annual distribution to its members, a company limited by shares would be more suitable.

-A company limited by guarantee's property is often subject to an 'asset lock' which restricts how the remaining assets may be applied on the incorporated club winding up - members typically cannot benefit personally from any transfer (see Appendix 3).
+A company limited by guarantee's property is often subject to an 'asset lock' which restricts how the remaining assets may be applied on the incorporated Club winding up - members typically cannot benefit personally from any transfer.